soon as we reached the Aiguille du Midi we quickly headed

-As soon as our crampons were clipped on we crunched out onto
+As soon as our crampons were clipped on we crunched

-objectives, with the first group
+each had different objectives, with the first group

 heading towards the North Face of Tacul, and the others

 We would be leading the way, with no one ahead of us.

 The rising sun cast streaks of light that filtered through